QuentinRa/blog.quentinra.dev/programming-languages/web/_general/random/captcha.md

 ```
 </div><div>

-You have to send the captcha data that was submitted by the user to [Google API](https://www.google.com/recaptcha/api/siteverify) for verification.
-They will check it, and tell you if the captcha is valid or not.
+Once the form is submitted, you will get some reCAPTCHA data.
+You'll have to query [Google API](https://www.google.com/recaptcha/api/siteverify) with the data for verification.
+They will reply back with the result of the test.
 </div></div>